How to apply for professional registration

 Is there a word count for my application?

-There is not a strict word count for your competence report, however we recommend around 1000 words per section.
+There is not a strict word count for your competence report, however we recommend around 300 words per competence.

-For example, around 1000 words for section A, 1000 for section B and so on.
+For example, around 300 words for competence A1, 300 for competence A2 and so on.

 For tips and tricks on how to fill out your competence report, check out our guidance here.
 Alternatively, attend one of our free virtual workshops here.